End-of-Year Oncologist Visit

 Last week, I went to my ongoing oncologist check-in, now part of my "new normal."

-What started as a thrice-monthly post-treatment visit has now slowly progressed into a quarterly one, with my surgeons also recently telling me that my biannual apppointment with them would now become annual.
+What started as a quarterly post-treatment visit has now slowly progressed into one every four months, with my surgeons also recently telling me that my biannual apppointment with them would now become annual.

 "You need to wean off of us," one of them said to me.
 Exciting to hear??
 YES ... but scary, too.

 I had been prepping all morning by drinking lots of water to fluff up my veins, a trick I learned after being poked and prodded repeatedly during my cancer journey.
 My bloodwork appointments have become routine, and I expected to be in & out and get on with my day.
 Wrong.

 This time, I also had to get a scan, which sent me to a location that I have not had to visit since my pre-chemo days.
 When I entered the waiting room, the sight of everyone with grey hair and barium smoothies took me right back to my isolating days of being the youngest cancer survivor in the room.
 But the smell...